intel/QAT_Engine/README.md

     application can directly use this int address to retrieve the specified info afterwards without sending this message again.
     This message may be sent at any time after engine initialization.

+Message String: SET_CONFIGURATION_SECTION_NAME
+Param 3:        0
+Param 4:        NULL terminated string of section name from Intel(R) QAT Driver
+                config file.
+Maximum length is 64 bytes including NULL terminator.
+Description:
+    This message is used to configure the Intel(R) QAT OpenSSL* Engine to use the string passed in as parameter 4 to be the name for the Intel(R) QAT Driver config section rather than the default `[SHIM]`.
+It must be sent after engine creation but before engine initialization.
+It should not be sent after engine initialization.

 ```